willpower

 Who else will benefit if you succeed at this challenge?

-Imagine that this challenge will get easier for you over time if you are willing to dowhat is difficult now.
+Imagine that this challenge will get easier for you over time if you are willing to do

 When you find your biggest want power